-Can I help them to set up a routine ?
+Can I help the person to set up a bathing routine ?

 If you aren’t doing the bathing with them, just get them to write down the schedule and to try to stick to it.

-If they want assistance what do I do ?
+If your parent wants assistance bathing, what do you do ?

-You do not want to start taking over, you want to let them guide you as to their needs, and you have to do it all at there speed.
+You do not want to start taking over, you want to let them guide you as to their needs, and you have to do it all at their speed.